Teplitsa/TeploBot/readme.txt

 == Changelog ==
 = 1.3 =
-* New: Notifications about new posts fixed
+* Fix: Notifications about new posts fixed

 = 1.2 =
 * New: Submit posts to WP site rigth from Telegram